This post may contain affiliate links. Please read our disclosure policy.

 • Vegan Option: Use firm tofu or tempeh instead of chicken.
 Swap in plant-based feta for a fully vegan meal.

-• Add Heat: Toss in sliced jalapeños with the vegetables for a spicy kick.
+• Add Heat: Toss in sliced jalapeños with the vegetables.

 • Lemon Herb Version: Add lemon slices and sprinkle fresh thyme or rosemary over the vegetables for extra citrusy, herby flavor.